YangWiz/ContainerCraft-22/README.md

    - Administrators are granted the capability to read and update secrets along with other sensitive information, ensuring they can manage and protect critical data.
 3. Guest
    - Guests are assigned a read-only role, restricting them from modifying any resources, thus ensuring data integrity while allowing information access.
+- You can see the details in ./charts-todolist/templates

 ## Network Policies
 ##### I have 4 network policies: